 There are always more or less profitable fields to work in.
 Some stay on top all the time – like the timeless finance niche, but the popularity of others varies based on market trends.

-For example, the travel niche went from one of the most lucrative to just relatively well-paid due to the COVID pandemic.
-On the other hand, the pandemic also caused nutrition supplements and health niches to skyrocket as people pay more attention to their physical wellbeing.
+For example, the travel niche went from one of the most lucrative to just relatively well-paid because of the pandemic.
+The pandemic also caused nutrition supplements and health niches to skyrocket as people pay more attention to their physical well-being.

 It’s impossible to predict what will pay well 10 years down the line (will human writers even exist then?).
 That’s exactly why you should first and foremost choose a niche you enjoy working in.